Parterdev/react-native-pokedex/README.md

 ## Available Scripts
 - *The project has only been tested on Android*
 </br>
-In the project directory, you can run special commands like this:
+In the project directory, you can run special commands like these:

 To install dependencies
 #### `$ npm install` | `$ yarn install`